zachvalenta/jvns.ca/content/post/2017-08-05-how-kubernetes-certificates-work.markdown

-If you give 2 different controller managers 2 different keys, they'll sign serviceaccount tokens with different keys and you'll end up with invalid serviceaccount tokens.
+If you give 2 different controller managers 2 different keys, they'll sign serviceaccount tokens with different keys and you'll end up with invalid serviceaccount tokens (see [this issue](https://github.com/kubernetes/kubernetes/issues/22351)).
 I think this isn't ideal (Kubernetes should probably support these keys being issued from a CA like it does for ~every other private key).
 From reading the source code I think the reason it's set up this way is that [jwt-go](https://github.com/dgrijalva/jwt-go) doesn't support using a CA to check signatures.

 ### kubelet certificate authorities

 Let's talk about the kubelet!
 Here are the relevant command line arguments for the API server & kubelet: